 People who are faced with having their utility service turned off, or who may be evicted can turn to Sunnyside and Crisis Control Ministry for assistance.
 The non-profit charity organization provides grants, counseling, financial help, and referrals to other resources to people who are at or near the point of utility cutoff and eviction from their homes.

 Most of the people seeking aid are doing so for the first time.
-Just over the last few months, about 1,800 households were making their first request for assistance from the organization, and about 55 percent of them were recently unemployed.
-Requests for assistance for paying electric bills is up 41 percent year over year, and assistance for gas and fuel bills is up 46 percent over last year.
-The number of people requesting rent help has also skyrocketed.
+Most applicants to the program were making their first request for assistance from the organization, and many of them were recently unemployed.
+Requests for assistance for paying electric bills is up and assistance for gas and fuel bills are always common.
+There is also a need for food and medical care.
+The number of people requesting rent help is also very high..

 One thing to note and be aware of is that Duke Energy can take up to three months before deciding to cut off a customer's utility services, so people have time to get assistance.

 Crisis Control, said that the non-profit agency makes financial-assistance decisions on an individual-case basis.
-Over the last 4 months the organization paid 502 electric bills and 172 fuel bills, and helped dozens of people pay their rent.
+There are usually hundreds of people assisted with their utility bills and/or rent each year.
 Call them at (336) 724-7875 to learn more or apply.
 Or learn more on financial aid from Crisis Control Ministry.

 Emergency assistance and grants